arangodb/docs-hugo/site/content/3.10/http/graphs/named-graphs.md

           in: query
           required: false
           description: |
-            Define if values set to null should be stored.
+            Define if values set to `null` should be stored.
-            By default (true) the given documents attribute(s) will be set to null.
+            By default (`true`), the given documents attribute(s) are set to `null`.
-            If this parameter is false the attribute(s) will instead be deleted from the document.
+            If this parameter is set to `false`, top-level attribute and sub-attributes with a `null` value in the request are removed from the document (but not attributes of objects that are nested inside of arrays).
           schema:
             type: boolean
         - name: returnOld